 This lesson is about the questions on the tests that asks you to determine whether or not an essay achieves the writer's goal or the essay's goal.
 Those are used pretty much interchangeably.
 So let me just go ahead and show you an example of a question that does this.
 So, it usually starts with a, suppose the writer's goal had been to do something.
 So suppose the writer's goal had been to write an essay that explained why soda beverages gained popularity over the last 150 years.
-Show Transcript
+Read full transcript

 And then we always have this question.
 Would the essay accomplish that goal?
 So these questions are about the essay as a whole.
 So they're best left to answer at the end.
 They usually, actually, come as the last question in the passage when they are there.

 So that you've read the entire thing and you have a good overview of what the entire essay was about.
 So we are going to see four answer choices, two that begin with yes, two that begin with no. And some rationals for each one, because it did this, because it did this, because it did this.

 Now, we're not going to actually go and answer this question because you'd need to read the entire passage in order to do that.
 But we are gonna talk about some tips for answering these questions when you see them, and then you should be good to go when you see them on the test.
 Tip number one.
 Look back over the entire passage and review the main idea of each paragraph.

 This is really important.
 What did each paragraph do?
 Then, underline the specific intended goal in the question.
 Make sure that the essay achieves that specific goal, and more importantly that the rationale in the answer choice makes sense with that specific goal.
 Okay, so, this is really important.

 The words that they choose to use in the questions on the ACT are super important.
 So that example I gave you was suppose the writer's goal had been to write an essay to explain why soda beverages gained popularity over the last a 150 years.
 So the fact that says soda beverages is super important.

 The fact that says last 150 years is super important.
 There are very specific about that.